-The first application was timed for early hull-split (July 26th) followed-by a second application 10-14 days after first application (August 9th).
-A third application was made on September 8th.
-Harvest was delayed until approximately 2% worm damage was surveyed in unsprayed trees, next to the plots, by Walt Bentley, UC IPM Entomologist Emritus.
+The first application was timed for early hull-split (July 7th) followed-by a second application one month later (August 9th).
+Harvest was delayed until approximately 2% worm damage was surveyed in unsprayed trees, next to the plots, by Walt Bentley, UC IPM Entomologist Emiritus.